Form 8027: Your Complete Guide to Reporting Tip Income

 When Is IRS Form 8027 Required?

-All food and beverage businesses aren’t required to file Form 8027.
-According to IRS rules, you only have to use this form if your business meets all of the following tests:
+Not all large food or beverage establishments are required to file Form 8027.
+According to IRS rules, you only have to use Form 8027 if your business meets the following criteria:

 • Your business is located in the 50 U.S. states or the District of Columbia.